 Do you have a “picky eater” or an underweight child?

-In the case of an underweight child I recommend you perform a set of tests (I would do these test with an integrative doctor) to determine whether the child has an undiagnosed milk protein intolerance or allergy – which irritates and inflames the gut, making nutrients and energy even harder to absorb.
+In the case of an underweight child, I recommend you perform a set of tests (I would do these test with an integrative doctor) to determine whether the child has an undiagnosed milk protein intolerance or allergy – which irritates and inflames the gut, making nutrients and energy even harder to absorb.
 Make sure you look deeper than just IgE allergy responses with a conventional MD allergist.
 This must be done prior to relying on any shake that is based heavily on milk proteins.

-The idea of replacing a full meal (and along with it the struggle) with a sweetened drink that kids love is indeed alluring, but unfortunately not the best choice you can do for you beloved child both in the short and long runs.
+The idea of replacing a full meal (and along with it the struggle) with a sweetened drink that kids love is indeed alluring, but unfortunately not the best choice you can do for your beloved child both in the short and long runs.

 PediaSure© is manufactured by the pharmaceutical giant Abbott, and marketed to the public as a meal replacement/supplement which “balances your picky eater’s uneven diet”.

 Before you make your decision whether to get this drink for your child or not, let’s look at the facts.

 Should you choose a meal replacement shake like PediaSure© to supplement your child’s diet?

 According to Abbott, PediaSure© is clinically proven and each shake is a source of 7g protein and 25 essential vitamins.
 It is available in three kid-approved flavours (vanilla, strawberry or chocolate), but the best part – PediaSure© comes in reclosable bottles — perfect for kids on the go!